rramo012/boldgrid-editor/readme.txt

 = 1.5.1 =
 * New Feature:                  Allow customization of HR element.
-* New Feature:                  Adding information about the icons in the DropTab.
+* New Feature:                  Added information about the icons in the DropTab.
-* New Feature:                  Adding color palette control.
+* New Feature:                  Added color palette control.
-* New Feature:                  Adding first time intro.
+* New Feature:                  Added first time intro choices.
-* New Feature:                  Adding custom class inputs for buttons, backgrounds, hr, images and icons.
+* New Feature:                  Added custom class inputs for buttons, backgrounds, hr, images and icons.

 = 1.5 =
 * Update:                       Bump version.